nopnop2002/STM32_GD2/README.md

 FT800 have 482x272 resolution.
 FT800 doesn't have the function which plays the video.
 FT800 doesn't have the function which revolves around a screen.
+You need a stylus pen for touch panel operation.

 ----